- Mental Health

 It’s said that Warhol wanted Brigitte Bardot to be the subject of his “movie.”
 That might have made the epic infinitely more interesting but she declined to take part.
 Probably, because she only slept in French and this was an American production.

 Whenever the words “boring” and “sport” crop up in the same sentence a third word, “cricket,” is usually attached.
 Just try telling that to someone from India where the sport is treated with the veneration usually accorded to religion.

 In fairness, to the uninitiated the long-form of cricket, which lasts up to five days and might end in a draw, can drag on a bit.
 But, shorter matches are dealt with in a couple of hours and involve a lot of smashing and cracking of the ball, and some spectacular fielding (see below).

-Note that most of these catches are made bare handed rather than wearing a glove the size of a snow shovel.
+Note that all of these catches are made bare handed rather than wearing a glove the size of a snow shovel.
 (Is the writer's bias showing?)

 Brits and other cricket-playing people think it’s a bit rich for Americans to call cricket boring.
 The Wall Street Journal put the stopwatch on major league baseball in July 2013.
 The average nine-inning major league game that takes three hours to play involves less than 18 minutes of action.
 As the WSJ puts it: “90% of the game is spent standing around.”

 And, at Toronto’s Rogers Centre, they charge you upwards of $12 for a tall can of beer to watch this spectacle.
 That's just not right.